-This safe system of work covers the additional precautions to be followed by tool hire staff in order to comply with PHE and BMF guidelines.
-There are separate regulations and guidance in place in Scotland and Wales.
+This safe system of work covers the additional precautions to be followed by tool hire staff in order to comply with UKHSA and BMF guidelines.
+There are separate regulations and guidance in place in Scotland, Wales and Northern Ireland.

-- Communication: Daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Installation of a Perspex screen at trade counters to protect staff and customers (if possible).
+- Communication: regular briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Installation of a Perspex screen at trade counters to protect staff and customers (if possible).

-- Always maintain least 2 metres social distancing this includes colleagues and customers - This may mean repositioning your desk or where you sit during your breaks - Wipe down desks, hire counters, telephones, desk stationery and credit card readers regularly with antiviral wipes.
+- Avoid close and/or physical contact - This may mean repositioning your desk or where you sit during your breaks - Wipe down desks, hire counters, telephones, desk stationery and credit card readers regularly with antiviral wipes.
 Bin the wipes in branch waste refuse sack after tying it shut - Wash your hands with soap and water for 20 seconds once every hour.
-Where possible, always use own maintenance equipment/tools and clean ideas before use (e.g., screwdriver etc.) - Tool hire vehicles should be cleaned thoroughly after each day.
+Where possible, always use own maintenance equipment/tools and clean items before use (e.g., screwdriver etc.) - Tool hire vehicles should be cleaned thoroughly after each day.
 Where possible, one vehicle should be allocated to one person.
 Where this is not possible, the vehicle should be thoroughly clean and anti-viral wiped before another employee is given the keys